redBorder/redborder-documentation/docs/ips/IPS_basics/ch2_redborder_installation.md

 dnf install redborder-ips -y
 ```

-With the packages downloaded and installed, the next step is to configure RedBorder.
+With the packages downloaded and installed, the next step is to configure Redborder.
 To do this, restart the session in the console:
 ``` bash title="Command to restart the console"
 /bin/bash --login
 ```